adbar/trafilatura/tests/README.rst

 ``python3 evaluate.py --help``: Display all algorithms and further options.

 More comprehensive evaluations are available, mostly focusing on English and/or a particular text type.
-With minimal adaptations, the evaluation can support the use gold standard files in JSON format.
+The evaluation only supports the handcrafted with/without segment format described above; an external annotation file can be passed with ``--testfile`` as long as its HTML documents live in ``tests/cache`` or ``tests/eval``.

 Sources